 In a letter to President Trump, Newsom said that state projections estimate 56 percent of Californians could be infected with COVID-19 over an 8-week period if no mitigation efforts are taken.
 Those projections do not take into account steps the state and counties and cities have already taken, including shelter in place orders in the Bay Area, Sacramento and Yolo counties and others in the state.

 "The numbers we put out today assume we're just along for the ride, we're not.
 We want to manipulate this number down, that's what this order is all about,” Newsom said.

-As of March 19, there were 1,006 positive cases and 19 deaths in California related to the coronavirus.
+You can see an updated count of confirmed cases and deaths in California by county using our tracker.
 Health officials say a lack of testing means the number of confirmed cases is likely an undercount.

 How does this order relate to local shelter in place orders?

 Counties in the Bay Area, Sacramento and other areas have issued their own stay at home or shelter in place orders.
 On Saturday the governor's office clarified how those relate:

 "This is a statewide order.
 Depending on the conditions in their area, local officials may enforce stricter public health orders.
 But they may not loosen the state’s order."

 - Dine-in restaurants

 - Bars and nightclubs